Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

 \subsection{General experimental structure}

-The main apparatus consists of an effusive oven, immediately followed by a transverse cooling (TC) section, Zeeman slower (ZS) and a single glass cell, dedicated to the main cooling and trapping region and containing the QGM itself.
+The main apparatus consists of an effusive oven, immediately followed by a transverse cooling (TC) section, Zeeman slower (ZS) and a single glass cell, dedicated to the main cooling and trapping region and containing the CAM itself.
 There are two laser cooling systems, two STIRAP laser systems, and three high power lasers for dipole traps and generation of the optical lattices.
 All the lasers that need to be frequency stabilized are referenced to an ultra-low expansion (ULE) cavity.
 All the necessary electronics consisting of digital and analog cards, direct digital synthesizers (DDS), servo electronics (PIDs) for laser frequency, power and coils current stabilization are home made and controlled by a digital card (NI 6533 Digital I/O Card).
+The experiment control software, implemented in Visual C++~\cite{FlorianS}, writes the commands on the NI card (operating at 1~MHz) and communicates with the data acquisition computer.
+The software for setting the camera properties, acquiring and presenting the atomic images and data analysis, is self-written in Python.

 Three cameras (labeled 1 to 3) are used to take images at different Dy cloud locations in the glass cell.
 In the central region of the cell, where laser cooling and trapping takes place initially, we use absorption imaging both horizontally and vertically with camera 1 (Andor 5.5 Zyla sCMOS).
-To precisely position the sample above the QGM we perform both absorption and fluorescence imaging horizontally with camera 2, identical to camera 1.
-The fluorescence ce collected by the QGM, which oriented vertically (Figs. \ref{ExperimentalSetupFullTransparent} and \ref{cell_and_QGM}), is imaged on a camera 3 (Andor-iXon-897-EXF).
-The software, written on Visual C++ \cite{FlorianS}, writes the commands on the NI card (operating at 1MHz) and communicates with the data acquisition computer.
-The software for setting the cameras properties, acquire and present the atomic images and data analysis, is self-written in Python.
+To precisely position the sample above the CAM we perform both absorption and fluorescence imaging horizontally with camera 2, identical to camera 1.
+The CAM is oriented vertically (see Fig.~\ref{cell_and_CAM}), and collects the fluorescence signal from the atoms and images it onto camera 3 (Andor-iXon-897-EXF).